ruby-amqp/rubymarchhare.info/articles/exchanges.md

 A commonly asked question about RabbitMQ clients is "how to execute a piece of code after a message is received".

-Message publishing with Bunny happens in several steps:
+Message publishing with Hot Bunnies happens in several steps:

- * `Bunny::Exchange#publish` takes a payload and various metadata attributes
+ * `HotBunnies::Exchange#publish` takes a payload and various metadata attributes
  * Resulting payload is staged for writing
  * On the next event loop tick, data is transferred to the OS kernel using one of the underlying NIO APIs
  * OS kernel buffers data before sending it